acortell3/archaeoriddle/README.md

 To install it, the most simple way will be by using `devtools` function `github_install()` by doing: `devtools::install_github("acortell3/archaeoriddle")`.
 Most of the functions defined in the package are described in details in [the bookdown](https://www.thearchaeoriddle).

-This will be used if you want to follow the  allows to easily use the function defined in  thus using `devtools::install_github("acortell3/archaeoriddle")`
+The package will be used if you want to follow the bookdown or recompile it.
+It will also allows you to easily re-use the functions defined in the package to re-explore the proposal of the original challenge, create your own model of interaction, explore and modify the underlying model used throughout the Archaeoriddle project.

+To install the package, the easiest is probably to use `devtools` function `install_github`: `devtools::install_github("acortell3/archaeoriddle")`

 ## Full file structure: